-- 57. The permitted resource position for soft sand is more favourable than for sharp sand and gravel, although most of this reserve is in the east of the county and coincides with the Surrey Hills AONB designation. - 58.
+- 58. The permitted resource position for soft sand is more favourable than for sharp sand and gravel, although most of this reserve is in the east of the county and coincides with the Surrey Hills National Landscape. - 59.
 In August 2014, planning permission (ref.
 TA/2013/1799) was granted for the extraction of 4.1 mt of soft sand at Mercers South Quarry.
 In 2018 planning permission (ref.
-TA/2017/2346) was granted for an extension to the permitted extraction area for a further 0.25 mt of soft sand.
+TA/2017/2346) was granted for an extension to the permitted extraction area at Mercers South Quarry for a further 0.25 mt of soft sand.
 This resulted in a significant increase in the soft sand landbank.
-This is the only preferred area (area P) for soft sand extraction identified in the PADPD. - 59.
+This is the only preferred area (area P) for soft sand extraction identified in the PADPD. - 60.
 Moreover, consent (ref.
 WA/2014/0005) for an extension of time was granted in October 2015 at Alton Road, Farnham.
-This will enable the extraction of 0.77 mt of soft sand in the west of the county over a period of approximately 10 years. - 60.
-Using the APR of 0.5 mtpa, soft sand reserves are sufficient to maintain provision for 10 years.
-Soft sand production will therefore continue to meet demand until at least 2032.
-However, soft sand supply is likely to become a regional issue and it is important to ensure that there is not undue reliance on Surrey's reserves given the lack of identified additional sites and the significant environmental constraints on extraction on known resources which are largely within the AONB.
+This will enable the extraction of 0.77 mt of soft sand in the west of the county over a period of approximately 9.84 years. - 61.
+Using the APR of 0.5 mtpa, soft sand reserves are sufficient to maintain provision for 9.84 years.
+Soft sand production at the current rate will therefore continue to meet demand until at least 2032.
+However, soft sand supply is likely to become a regional issue, and it is important to ensure that there is not undue reliance on

+Surrey's reserves given the lack of identified additional sites and the significant environmental constraints on extraction of known resources which are largely within the Surrey Hills National Landscape.